jaredly/j3/Roadmap.md

   - [x] split stmts
   - [x] basic deftype idk
   - [x] typealias why nottt
-  This is the basic version
+  - [ ] quot n stuff
-  ok so I will do patterns and stuff, because it's not actually that much more work.
+  - [ ] get it running on everything, verify that its allgood This is the basic version ok so I will do patterns and stuff, because it's not actually that much more work.
   I neeeeed a test suite or something...